 Senior Vice-President & Alternate Governor

-Entering his 33rd season with the Detroit Red Wings and his 48th overall in the National Hockey League, Jim Devellano continues to be a driving force behind Detroit’s success, as well as a strong influence in the evolution and improvement of the league itself.
+Jim Devellano enters his 35th season with the Detroit Red Wings and celebrates his 50th season overall in the National Hockey League in 2016-17.
+His tenure with the Red Wings matches Jack Adams, the legendary general manager credited with building the Red Wings dynasty of the 1950s, as the longest-serving employee in franchise history.
+Devellano continues to be a driving force behind Detroit’s success, as well as a strong influence in the evolution and improvement of the league itself.
 Devellano can be credited with carefully building Detroit’s 1997, 1998, 2002 and 2008 Stanley Cup Championship teams through the Entry Draft, savvy trades and aggressive free agent acquisitions.

 He choreographed the Red Wings’ steady rise into the powerful club that has reached the Stanley Cup Final six times and lifted the coveted Cup in triumph four times, giving Devellano his fourth, fifth, sixth and seventh Stanley Cup rings (three with New York Islanders and four with Detroit).